Moscow Military Music College: History

 On August 1, 1937, the conductor and director of music of the Central Military Band of the People's Commissariat of National Defense Major General Semyon Cherneysky founded the college, which was built as a boarding school for potential military musicians in the Red Army.

+In 1944, as an acknowledgement of the service of its alumni, affiliation to the then young Suvorov Military School's Moscow campus was announced, with the corresponding privilege to wear its iconic black and red full dress on parades, which continues to this day.

 Traditions

 Shortly before its 80th anniversary the "Valery Khalilov" honorific title was bestowed on the college on December 26, 2016, by Ministry of Defence General of the Army Sergey Shoygu - a day after the aircrash that killed Valery Khalilov and 91 others off Sochi while the Alexandrov Ensemble was on its way to perform for Russian troops deployed in Syria.

 Special units

 Band

 The school maintains a Marching Band (Russian: Марширующий оркестр) that is employed in ceremonial events hosted by the college, mostly made up of the musicians of the training band wing.
 The Suvorov College Band performs at the country's leading venues, including the Great Hall of the Moscow Conservatory, the Moscow International House of Music, and the State Kremlin Palace.
 The central training band wing of the college plays not only in Russia, but also in military tattoo events in Switzerland, Germany, France, Italy, England, Poland, and the Czech Republic.
 It has been a regular participant in the Spasskaya Tower military tattoo festival since 2006.

 The cadets of the college at the 2018 Moscow Victory Day Parade.